astrodbtoolkit/AstrodbKit/docs/index.rst

 --------------------

 Frequently, users may wish to perform specialized queries against the full database.
-This can be used with the SQLAlchemy ORM and a convenience method, :py:attr:`~astrodbkit2.astrodb.Database.query`, exists for this.
+This can be used with the SQLAlchemy ORM and a convenience method, :py:attr:`~astrodbkit.astrodb.Database.query`, exists for this.
 For more details on how to use SQLAlchemy, refer to `their documentation <https://docs.sqlalchemy.org/en/13/orm/>`_.
 Here are a few examples.